mhorga/mhorga.github.io/_posts/2016-07-06-using-metalkit-part-16.markdown

 __Best Practice__: Compile your functions and build your library at build time.

-Compiling `Metal Shading Language` source is one of the most expensive stages in a `Metal` app. `Metal` is designed to minimize this cost by allowing you to compile graphics and compute functions at build time, then load them at runtime as a library.
+Compiling `Metal Shading Language` source code is one of the most expensive stages in a `Metal` app. `Metal` is designed to minimize this cost by allowing you to compile graphics and compute functions at build time, then load them at runtime as a library.

 - Build Your Library at Build Time
 - Group Your Functions into a Single Library